Investing Offshore

 Strategic diversification into international markets holds the following benefits for your portfolio:

-The key take-out of this exercise is that by allocating money internationally, you add another asset class/set of asset classes to your overall investment portfolio, which behaves differently to that of your local asset class mix, especially when factoring in the impact of the local currency.
+The key takeaway from this exercise is that by allocating money internationally, you add another asset class or set of asset classes to your overall investment portfolio, that behave differently to those in your local asset class mix, especially when factoring in the impact of the local currency.

 3. A further perk – hedging your future shopping basket